Magazine Street is one of New Orleans’ most vibrant locales, packed with shopping, eating, and drinking adventures!

 3025 Magazine Street

 Sucré serves artisan sweets, including gelato, macarons, artisan chocolates, and more.
 It’s a great place to rest and indulge your sweet tooth in-between all of the shopping!

 Visit my post about District Donuts

-Finally, I’ve already raved about our visit to District Donuts on Magazine Street.
+Finally, I’ve already raved about our visit to District Donuts.
 You simply must stop by here!
 Enjoy a cup of coffee with some handmade from scratch donuts, cinnamon rolls, biscuits, sliders, and more.

 Magazine Street is also an excellent afternoon stroll because the shops are weaved within the residential homes of the Garden District.
 While you are enjoying your day of shopping and eating, be sure to soak up some of the gorgeous and diverse New Orleans architecture around you.

-Here’s a look at just some of the beautiful homes we observed walking around Magazine Street.
+Here’s a look at just some of the beautiful homes we observed.

 Visit Magazine Street

 There is SO much more to Magazine Street than can ever fit into one blog post.
 You’ll have to visit this magnificent six-mile stroll-worthy spot for yourself!

 GETTING HERE: Magazine Street is easily accessible by car or public transportation from the French Quarter or Downtown New Orleans.
 You can take the St. Charles Streetcar and walk just a few blocks over or take #11 RTA Bus that rides straight down Magazine Street.
 We took an Uber and a Lyft to and from downtown, and it cost us approximately $6 per ride.